wortell-smart-learning/ssis-training/lab01/Exercise 3/Lab 1 Exercise 3.md

 16. Notice the yellow exclamation mark besides the OLE_DST.
 Can you figure out why this happens?

 ### Test

 17. Run the package, and check the results using SQL Server Management Studio.
 Is this what you expected?

 ### Bonus exercise 1

 18. Can you extend the translations towards the other product category names?

 Below you find category names in English (En), Spanish (Es) and French (Fr):

 * En: Components, Es: Componente, Fr: Composant
-* En: Clothing, Es: Prenda, Fr: Vêtements
+* En: Clothing, Es: Prenda, Fr: Vï¿½tements
 * En: Accessories, Es: Accesorio, Fr: Accessoire

 ### Bonus exercise 2

 19. Remove the yellow exclamation mark.
 In order to do this, you have to figure out how type casts work inside an SSIS expression (type casts are basically ways of transforming one data type into another)

 ## Review

 As you might have guessed, this is a rather unusual way of adding translations.
 Later on, we will explore more efficient ways to do this.

+## Next steps

+This is the end of lab 01.
+Have a coffee, discuss your findings about SSIS, and continue with [Lab 2](../../lab02/Exercise%201)!